Hello, may I present…

 As a bonus we learn some things about Frederick too.
 He is attracted to Katerin at some level.
 He appreciates her help, even as he doesn’t understand it.
 Katerin fascinates him enough to make him late for school, once.

-At the same time we learn the schools are separated by a large green space, and at Frederick’s at least punishment is harsh.
+At the same time we learn the schools are separated by a large green space, and at Frederick’s punishment at least is harsh.

 It could be argued that the bit about him following her is exposition, and I’d agree, but it also fits as immediate reflection by Frederick.
 He tried to learn more and it resulted in a painful lesson.
 So I’ll probably keep it in revision, but edit it to reveal more setting without taking anymore space.